FAVR car allowance is a procedure designed for companies to reimburse employees for tax-free business-related use of their own cars.

 For example, if an employee uses their vehicle for business-related purposes in California, their FAVR mileage reimbursement rate will differ from an employee in Georgia.
-As the fuel and other related costs, such as registration or car maintenance, are higher in California, so are the reimbursement rates.
+As the gas prices and other related costs, such as registration or car maintenance, are higher in California, so are the reimbursement rates.

 Such a combination means less budget fluctuation and under-or over-compensations.

 You can calculate the fixed part of FAVR reimbursement by adding the fixed vehicle ownership costs, including

 insurance rates for "standard vehicle" in the employee's zip code,

 The fixed part is calculated annually and then split by twelve to determine the monthly payment.